- What kinds of research topics is MPS interested in exploring?

 - How can I obtain a letter of support?

-Please contact Amy Nelson Christensen, Research Specialist, prior to completing the application or reaching out to district employees about your project.
+Please contact Marc Sanders in the Department of Research, Assessment, and Data prior to completing the application or reaching out to district employees about your project.
 After learning about your project, you will be directed to the appropriate administrator for a letter of support.*

 For your convenience, a template for the letter of support is provided to you under "Resources" on this page.
 The applicant is expected to write the letter of support for the signor, who would then sign the letter after placing it on department letterhead.